RestComm/jain-sip/lib/README.txt

 jakarta-regexp - Used under the Apache software license (included).
 This is ONLY RELEVANT for examples.

-log4j - used under the Apache Software license (included).
-The logging support will be changed to used log4j but currently just writes to a
-	file.
+log4j2 - used under the Apache License Version 2.0 (included)

 junit - is used under the common public license.
 	 http://www.opensource.org/licenses/cpl.php